PowerRuby/DE_train_02/README.md

     File: byebug-10.0.2-powerpc-aix-7.gem
 ```

 This time the compilation was successful.
-We have a brand new build of **byebug** for PASE!
+We have a brand new build of **byebug** working for IBM i PASE!

 Let us install it: